debridge-finance/debridge-contracts-v1/contracts/examples/BridgeAppBase/README.md

 # Cross-Chain Application Base Contract Called from Other Chains

-L2Base.sol is an abstract contract that allows setting chain_ids and addresses in other chains that can call its' methods.
+BridgeAppBase.sol is an abstract contract that allows setting chain_ids and addresses in other chains that can call its' methods.

 # How to use BridgeAppBase